apache/pekko/docs/src/main/paradox/persistence.md

 ## Custom serialization

-Serialization of snapshots and payloads of `Persistent` messages is configurable with Akka's
+Serialization of snapshots and payloads of `Persistent` messages is configurable with Pekko's
 @ref:[Serialization](serialization.md) infrastructure.
 For example, if an application wants to serialize

  * payloads of type `MyPayload` with a custom `MyPayloadSerializer` and